 - Unintentional injuries, violence, and even death

 First Aid knowledge is invaluable for both teens and adults.
-This will enable you to assist in such circumstances listed above and especially during emergency situations.
-Becoming First aid certified not only benefits you directly but it can extend to your colleagues, family and friends.
-If an accident occurs, it is never good to be a helpless witness without any training.
+It will enable you to assist people in the event of a binge-drinking episode, especially if it becomes an emergency.
+Becoming first aid certified not only benefits you directly but it can extend to your colleagues, family, friends, and even bystanders.
+If an emergency occurs, being without any training can make you feel helpless, and it can lead to tragic results that could have potentially been avoided.
 It is very important for as many people as possible to have at least a basic knowledge of first aid in order to arm them to assist in the event of an emergency.